×

 We asked people if they have access to good medical care in Mexico.
 They wrote:

 "The healthcare system in Mexico is largely divided into private and public services.
 Public healthcare is largely provided by the federal health system and is available to anyone who meets the country's numeric residency requirements.
 Private healthcare is often seen as the more reliable option, which generally requires health insurance or out-of-pocket payments.
 In general, healthcare in Mexico is quite advanced, with sophisticated medical technologies and well-trained medical professionals available in both public and private facilities.
-Mexico has made progress in recent years in prioritising the health and well-being of its citizens, with a significant emphasis on preventive care and public health initiatives, such as the introduction of new health insurance options," said one expat in Mexico.
+Mexico has made progress in recent years in prioritising the health and well-being of its citizens, with a significant emphasis on preventive care and public health initiatives, such as the introduction of new health insurance options," explained one expat living in Mexico.

 "Yes, I get 100% medical services such as Doctors, Hospitals, Operations & Medicines for free through the ISSTE system.
-My Wife was an English teacher at a Federal School so I was able to enter the system as her spouse," remarked one in Apizaco.
+My Wife was an English teacher at a Federal School so I was able to enter the system as her spouse," said one in Apizaco.

 View More Answers